Installing a high-quality garage door at your home should provide you with years of security and convenience.

-If opening your garage door feels unusually stiff or heavy, there may be a problem with the tracks.
-Clean out any dirt that may be obstructing the rollers, then check the entire length of the track for damage.
-Perhaps a bit of lubrication is all that’s need to help the rollers glide again.
-However, if you detect any dents or warped areas, you may need our repair technicians to take a look and fix or replace the affected track.
+If your garage door feels unusually stiff or heavy to open, there may be a problem with the tracks.
+To counteract this, clean out any dirt that may be obstructing the rollers, then check the entire length of track for damage.

-Garage doors are precision engineered and robustly built.
-This means that even the tiniest obstruction can stop the door from operating properly.
-If your garage door gets jammed or stuck halfway, check for gravel, twigs or leaves that may be blocking the rollers and remove the offending items.
-Also look for items inside the garage that may be obstructing the door.
-If you can’t find any obvious obstructions, or you’ve done what you can but the door still won’t work properly, give Wessex Garage Doors a call and we’ll send one of our friendly repair team to take a look.
+When investigating the issue, look for items inside the garage that could be obstructing the door.
+If you can’t find any obvious obstructions or have done what you can but the door still won’t open properly, give us a call and one of our friendly team will be happy to take a look.

-Does your up and over garage door slip or droop when you open it, or just won’t stay open at all?
-Torsion springs located at the top of the frame and extension springs at the sides can lose their tension over time, meaning they will begin to struggle to support the weight of the open door.
-These springs are easily adjustable by a qualified technician if the problem is small.
-However, if you ignore the issue and leave it too long, your garage door springs may fail altogether and need replacing.
+As time goes on, the torsion springs at the top of the frame and the extension springs at the side can lose their tension, eventually struggling to support the weight of the open door.
+Fortunately, however, these springs can be easily adjusted by a qualified technician if the problem is small and caught relatively early on.
+If it isn’t, your garage door springs may fail altogether and may need replacing.

 If your automated garage door has suddenly stopped responding to the remote control, then two things could have happened.
 First, it could simply be a case of needing to replace the battery in the handset or checking to see if it’s charging correctly.